What Smoking and Vaping with Braces Does to Your Teeth

 If you are thinking about starting orthodontic treatment, odds are you also care about keeping your teeth healthy.
 One important health concern when it comes to teeth is smoking and vaping with braces.
 Here’s how this habit can affect your smile, both in terms of appearances and underlying health concerns.

-Higher Bacteria Levels from Smoking and Vaping with Braces
+Smoking and Vaping with Braces

 Studies have shown that smokers are prone to having higher levels of bacteria in their mouth, specifically on the teeth and gums.
 This unhealthy bacteria buildup can lead to a number of oral health problems, including tooth decay and gum disease.